RichardCouperthwaite/BAREFOOT-Framework/readme.md

 * upperBound : The upper bound of the hyperparameters (usually setting to 1 is sufficient since inputs are on a unit hypercube).
 * lowBound : The lower bound of the hypeparameter values.
 * fusedPoints : The number of points per dimension to use when constructing the Fused GP.
 Points for evaluating the Fused GP are sampled linearly for each dimension, creating a grid of points to evaluate the fused mean and variance.
+* fusedHP : When using the calculations with only the reification approach, and not the batch approach, it is necessary to provide hyperparmeters to use with the fused model GP.
+This parameter is a list of these parameters with the following format: [signal variance, length scale 1, ..., length scale n].

 The code below provides the minimum input required for running the BAREFOOT Framework.